 View more information about Otago's graduate attributes.

 - Learning Outcomes

-- Gained knowledge and understanding of contemporary theories of music learning and pedagogy related to studio music teaching
+- Gained knowledge and understanding of contemporary theories of learning and teaching as applied to music performance and related to studio music teaching

-- Gained knowledge and understanding of the social and educational context of studio music teaching
+- Gained knowledge and understanding of the social and educational context of music performance teaching

 - Developed critical thinking about music pedagogical theory by integrating it with own experience and conclusions from observations

-- Learn the practical implementation of learning and teaching theories and develop a personal philosophy or approach to studio teaching
+- Learn the practical implementation of learning and teaching theories and develop a personal philosophy or approach to music performance teaching